-The driver’s employer will often act as if they had “nothing to do” with the accident.
+The driver's employer will often act as if they had nothing to do with the accident.
 This line of thinking is a classic case of denial.
 We all know that alcohol abuse is almost always a progressive downward spiral.
-The next person who was a “family man,” who never abused alcohol in his life, until the one day that he happened to drink too much, get behind the wheel, and injure someone through his negligence, will be the first one that we have ever heard of.
-There are often warning signs of danger and it is the employer’s responsibility to actively look for those signs and act appropriately.
+The next person who was a "family man," who never abused alcohol in his life, until the one day that he happened to drink too much, get behind the wheel, and injure someone through his negligence, will be the first one that we have ever heard of.
+When it comes to substance abuse, there are almost always warning signs of danger and it is the employer's responsibility to actively look for those signs and act appropriately.

-This is not to say that it is impossible that the trucking company regularly drug and alcohol tested its drivers, was diligent about contacting former employers and references when hiring a driver, and never noticed anything suspicious about their employees behavior.
-However, the likelihood of all of that happening is quite slim.
-While it’s natural to blame the drunk truck driver who caused the accident, it is pretty clear that trucking companies owe us all a duty not to employ those with a history of alcoholism.
+Obviously, it's also possible that the trucking company regularly drug and alcohol tested its drivers, was diligent about contacting former employers and references when hiring a driver, and never noticed anything suspicious about their employee's behavior.
+However, the likelihood of all of that being the case is quite slim.
+While it's natural to blame the drunk truck driver who caused the accident, it is pretty clear that trucking companies owe us all a duty not to employ those with a history of alcoholism.
 In fact, according to FMSCA regulations, untreated alcoholism is a disqualifying medical condition.

-Per FMSCA regulations, a first conviction of any drunk driving related offense results in a mandatory one-year suspension of a driver’s commercial license.
+Per FMSCA regulations, a first conviction for any drunk driving offense results in a mandatory one-year suspension of a driver's commercial license.
 A subsequent conviction results in an automatic life-time ban.
-While there are procedures for a driver to get their license re-instated after a life-time ban, it is difficult to imagine the circumstances that would make that driver employable again.
+While there are procedures for a driver to get their license reinstated after a lifetime ban, it is difficult to imagine the circumstances that would make that driver employable again.

-Serving alcohol is not a right, it is a privilege.
-As part of that privilege, businesses agree to abide by the laws we have established here in Texas, and those set forth in other parts of the United States.
-When bars over-serve truck drivers, or anyone else, they are putting their own self-interest, over the duty that they owe to everyone else in the community.
-Suing a bar, for a truck accident that resulted from their negligent service is not trying to shift blame away from the driver, it is merely holding the bar accountable for failing to serve responsibly, just like they agreed they would when they received their liquor license.
+Serving alcohol is not a right, but a privilege.
+As a condition of that privilege, businesses agree to abide by both the laws we have established here in Texas, and those set forth in other parts of the United States.
+When bars over-serve truck drivers, or anyone else, they are putting their own economic self-interest over the duty they owe to everyone else in the community.
+Contrary to what many people believe, suing a bar for a truck accident that resulted from their negligent service is not an attempt to shift blame away from the driver.
+It is merely holding the bar accountable for failing to serve responsibly, just like they agreed they would when they received their liquor license.

-It’s bad enough when a truck driver gets drunk on their own and injures or kills someone.
-Can you imagine the rage you would feel if someone helped get that driver drunk and they hurt you or a member of your family?
+It's bad enough when a truck driver gets drunk on their own and injures or kills someone.
+Can you imagine the rage you would feel if someone helped get that driver drunk, and they went on to hurt you or a member of your family?

-Bars and trucking companies don’t just randomly get tossed into a lawsuit, in an attempt to spread the blame around.
+Bars and trucking companies don't just randomly get tossed into a lawsuit in an attempt to spread the blame around.
 In our experience, other parties are named in a lawsuit because they failed to do something required of them by the law and, as a consequence, an innocent victim was grievously injured or killed.
-While these businesses may not share in the driver’s criminal liability, it cannot be said that they do not share a civil burden to make victims whole.
-If their flouting of the law has no consequences, then in the end we end up with more drunk driving truck accidents.
-It is our job to do our part to hold them accountable, not just for their victims, but for the community at large.
+While these businesses may not share in the driver's criminal liability, it cannot be said that they do not share an obligation to make victims whole.
+If their flouting of the law has no consequences, then in the end we end up with more semi-truck crashes caused by drunk driving.
+At our firm, we consider it our moral duty to hold them accountable, not just for their victims, but for the community at large.

 We pursue drunk truck drivers.
 It's time to call us.

 Time is not on our side in these cases.
 Sadly, when drunk driving truck accidents happen, companies and bars instantly go into damage control.
-Evidence is “conveniently” lost or destroyed.
-The only way to prevent that is hire an experienced truck accident injury attorney to fight for you and your case.
-If you’ve been hurt or lost a loved one because of a drunk truck driver, call us at (855) 326-0000.
+Evidence is conveniently "lost" or destroyed.
+The only way to prevent that from happening and ensure that your interests are protected is to hire an experienced truck accident injury attorney.
+If you've been hurt or lost a loved one because of a drunk truck driver, call us at (855) 326-0000.